 Bur oak with mixed-grass prairie on the Yellow Quill Prairie, MB (Photo by NCC)

 NCC's Yellow Quill Prairie Preserve is located 20 kilometres southeast of Brandon and two kilometres north of the junction of the Souris and Assiniboine rivers.
-It abuts the western boundary of the Canadian Forces Base Shilo training grounds and is immediately north of 800 acres (324 hectares) of the Assiniboine Corridor Wildlife Management Area.
+It abuts the western boundary of the Canadian Forces Base Shilo training grounds and is immediately north of 324 hectares (800 acres) of the Assiniboine Corridor Wildlife Management Area.

 Before heading out the Yellow Quill Prairie Preserve, please contact NCC's Manitoba Region at 1-877-231-3552 to obtain prior permission and to coordinate your visit.

 NCC established the Yellow Quill Prairie Preserve south of Brandon, Manitoba in 1998.
 The preserve offers species at risk in this area a better chance for survival and aims to maintain the last intact remnants of their natural habitats.
 A recent increase in cultivation and irrigation of native range in southwestern Manitoba has put new pressure on the few remnants of mixed grass prairie grasslands, which at one time covered thousands of square kilometres.
 Less than 10 per cent remains intact today.